-Q: Can I use my Linkedin headshot or other professional headshot photo for my online dating profile?
+Q: Should I use my Linkedin headshot or other professional headshot photo for my online dating profile?

-Q: Are photos with sunglasses on ok in photos?
+Q: Are my photos with sunglasses on ok to use for my profile?

 A: No, but if if you limit such photos to 1 only, ensure they are location appropriate i.e. beach, hiking trail etc., AND you have at least 3-4 other non-sunglass photos then you can let that slide.

 Q: Are group photos ok to use?
 Should I use cropped photos?

-A: Yes, but again only if you limit these types of photos and you label who you are (no one likes playing guessing games).
+A: Yes, but again only if you limit these types of photos and you label who you are (no one likes guessing).
 Make sure others in the photos do not make you look short (especially for men) or make you look less attractive (men and women).
-Also be sure to crop excess space and people.
-It's ok to show about a 1/3 of the person (people) next to you (enough to show you have friends and enough to dismiss any doubt the person next to you is an ex).
+Crop excess space and people or at least label who you are in the caption area.

-Q: What are the absolute worst types of photos to use in an online dating site or app?
+Q: What are the absolute worst types of photos to use in an online dating profile?

-A: Photos with exes or people who could be mistaken as an ex, selfies unless in an epic situation i.e. celebrity or travels (not your gym, car or bathroom), dark photos, extremely small photos, blurry photos, photos more than 2-3 years old, photos where you have changed your appearance (weight loss or gain, hair color or length, facial hair, tattoos etc.), photos with fish you caught, photos in front of your car, photos without you in them (i.e. sunset photo, street sign, meme etc.), Snapchat photos and photos of you from your neck down.
+A: Photos with exes or people who could be mistaken as an ex, selfies unless in an epic situation i.e. celebrity or travels (not your gym, car nor bathroom), dark photos, extremely small photos, blurry photos, photos more than 2-3 years old, photos where you have changed your appearance (weight loss or gain, hair color or length, facial hair, tattoos etc.), photos with fish you caught, photos in front of your car, photos without you in them (i.e. sunset photo, street sign, meme etc.), Snapchat photos and photos of you from your neck down.

 A: Definitely at least 3-4 photos but no more than 6.
 Typically, the more photos you post the more harshly you will be judged i.e. you are only as good looking as your worst photo.